Suicide Prevention NZ

 Keep them talking and make sure you are safe.

 Remove any obvious means of suicide they might use.

 Need to Talk?

-Call help lines.
-They can offer professional help 24/7.
+Help lines can offer professional help 24/7.

 Having Suicidal Thoughts?